Asphox/SISL/README.md

 - **Threading support**: Signals can be emitted and processed in different threads, with connection policies (`direct`, `queued`, `blocking_queued`, etc.).
 - **Single-shot and unique connections**: Support for auto-disconnect after first trigger and prevention of duplicate connections.
 - **Cross-platform / Cross-compiler**: SISL is implemented only in standard C++20
+- **Zero-overhead forwarding**: References (lvalue and rvalue) are forwarded without copies, while value arguments incur at most a single copy.

 ## How to use
 To use SISL: